core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 Upon receiving a Deterministic Request, a server performs the following actions.

-A server that does not support Deterministic Requests would not be able to create the necessary Recipient Context, and thus will fail decrypting and verifying the request.
+A server that does not support Deterministic Requests would not be able to derive the necessary Recipient Context at Step 4 below, and thus will fail decrypting and verifying the request.

 1. If not already available, the server retrieves the information about the Deterministic Client from the Group Manager and derives the Sender Key of the Deterministic Client.